The Top 100 Foods High In Polyphenols

 46. Tempeh (148 mg per 100g)

-Tempeh is a good provider of polyphenols, and it contains a wide range of isoflavonoids (57).
+Tempeh is rich in polyphenols and possesses a notably wide range of isoflavonoids (57).

 Whole Grain Rye and its Seeds.